HanyuPei22/NeuronSeek/readme.md

 ## Quick Start

-Here's a simple example demonstrating how to use NeuronSeek for regression tasks:
+Here's a simple example demonstrating how to use NeuronSeek for regression tasks, you can find tnlearn package [here](https://github.com/NewT123-WM/tnlearn):

 ```python
 from tnlearn import PolynomialTensorRegression